 8. Make somebody a cup of tea

-If you’re putting the kettle on for yourself, ask the person in the same room as you if they want one too.
-Then you can both talk it over, over a cuppa.
-Wellbeing, brewed.
+If you’re putting the kettle on for yourself, ask someone nearby if they want one too.
+The time the kettle takes to boil is a great opportunity for a quick catch-up, and then you can continue your chat over a cuppa.

 9. Send a letter or card to a friend